finmech/BUILDING-TELEGRAM-BOT-IN-PYTHON/README.md

 print(bot.get_me())
 ```

-How fascinating, the developers encapsulated all the backend, letting other developers to write neat and clone.
-It not only provide neat code, but also makes payment processing, handlers and other more features even beyond sending HTTP Requests
+How fascinating, the developers encapsulated all the backend, letting other developers write neat and clone.
+It not only provides neat code but also makes payment processing, handlers, and other more features even beyond sending HTTP Requests

 The complete documentation of python-telegram-bot: https://python-telegram-bot.readthedocs.io/en/stable/

 ## Using Handlers on Commands

-I hope you would have created some commands, now lets make the bot handle those
+I hope you would have created some commands, now let's make the bot handle those

 The library `python-telegram-bot` provides various [Handlers](https://python-telegram-bot.readthedocs.io/en/latest/telegram.html#handlers) from which I will be using [CommandHandler](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.commandhandler.html#telegram-ext-commandhandler)